beh0115/pedagogy4liaisons-untlibraries/pedagogy.md

 IBSN: 9780838989098 [Link to UNT Record](https://iii.library.unt.edu/record=b5921237~S12)

 <p style="text-indent: 40px">Hensley discusses how undergraduate research is a high-impact academic practice of the undergraduate experience according to George Kuh and ACRL.
 Undergradaute level research connects student interests with academic core, increases learning, and furthers their writing and academic progress.
 However, the library and instruction from librarians are often missing in the research infrastructure.
-Hensley explains services and cross-departmental collaborations that librarians can use to intervene in the research process and increase the success of undergraduate researchers.
-Complier’s Note: Added in 2018 for second edition of annotated bibliography. </P>
+Hensley explains services and cross-departmental collaborations that librarians can use to intervene in the research process and increase the success of undergraduate researchers. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</P>

 **Hodge, Megan.
 2015.
 "Pedagogy for Librarians."
 In *Skills to Make a Librarian: Transferable Skills Inside and Outside the Library,* edited by Dawn Lowe-Wincentsen, 155-174.
 Cambridge, UK: Chandos.**